 It is impossible to include all of critical care in a one day course.
 It is also difficult and potentially frustrating to bring out some kind of realistic hybrid "LS" course with a rural flavour.
 This rural critical care course takes the view that there are several obstacles to rural doctors even beginning to learn how to care for severely ill patients.
 The first obstacle is to know the procedures and we hope that by becoming familiar with certain ICU procedures, doctors will find it easier to know how, when and when not to use them.
 As rural doctors we can never have enough instruction in radiology and ECG.
 Pediatric crises are particularly stressful and transport issues always loom large.

-By addressing in depth these subjects with long, 2-4 hour workstations staffed when possible by rural doctors who have taken a special interest in the material, we hope to give practical learning that will serve as a realistic base for further instructions, depending on the needs of the population one is serving.
+with long, 2-4 hour workstations staffed when possible by rural doctors who have taken a special interest in the material, we hope to give practical learning that will serve as a realistic base for further instructions, depending on the needs of the population one is serving.
 Since nursing care is such an important part of critical care capabilities, we have included some of our hospital protocols for a variety of procedures.
 Many hospitals trying to "gear up" their intensive care capabilities find that the nursing staff initially may be reluctant to take on new responsibilities.
 However, any reluctance quickly turns into pride and confidence once the techniques are learned.
 All that is needed is for an initial nucleus of four or five nurses to take a variety of ICU courses.

 Rural critical care is an evolving concept, and with apologies to rural doctors (who, after all, have been caring for severely and acutely ill patients for thousands of years) it is one that needs development.
 This manual is a first attempt at providing doctors with material that will assist them in this task.
 Any suggestions and comments are welcome.